saleor/saleor-docs/docs/api/error-handling.md

 }
 ```

-Executing it without proper permission would result in the error:
+Executing it without proper permission would result in the following error:

 ```json
 {